MarcusSorealheis/fusion-alexa/README.md

 The default handler `com.damiendallimore.fusion.alexa.responsehandler.DefaultResponseHandler` will always be fallen back to if no handlers can be found.

+Instead of a Java class you can also provide a Javascript script using the `javascript` field.

+The following objects will be passed to the script's execution context :

+1. response template :  String , binding name `response`
+2. response JSON : org.json.JSONObject Object , binding name `json`
+3. custom handler arguments : java.util.Map<String, String> Object ,  , binding name `args`
+3. configuration object : com.damiendallimore.fusion.alexa.config.Configuration Object , binding name `configuration`
+3. intent input object : com.amazon.ask.dispatcher.request.handler.HandlerInput Object , binding name `input`

+The script should return a response String for Alexa.

 ### Create your own dynamic actions

 You can easily extend the available set of built in actions by creating your own custom dynamic actions and plugging them in , all you need is some simple Java coding skills.

 This App ships with 2 example dynamic actions , `com.damiendallimore.fusion.alexa.dynamicaction.FooAction` and `com.damiendallimore.fusion.alexa.dynamicaction.GooAction`.
 They are just trivial skeleton examples.

-These are the steps for creating a new Dynamic Action :
+These are the steps for creating a new Java Class Dynamic Action :

 1. Create a class that extends the AbstractDynamicAction base class.
 2. Implement the `executeAction()` method .You can access slot values and custom arguments from within your code also.